duetds/date-picker/README.md

 1. Bump version in `package.json` and elsewhere.
 2. Push your changes to Git and then run `npm publish`.
 3. Tag new release by running `git tag -a 1.0.0 -m "1.0.0"`.
-4. Push to git: `git push --tags`.
+4. Push to git: `git push --tags --no-verify`.

 ## Changelog